aplteam/Tatin/docs/PackageConfiguration.md

 #### api

-"api", when not empty,  must be a single name or a single class _but neither a function nor an operator_.
+"api", if not empty,  must be a single name or a single class _but neither a function nor an operator_.
 It must be relative, never absolute; therefore it must never start with `#` or `⎕`.

 There are several scenarios: